A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Analysis and Discussion

 \subsection{Geographic Distribution of Payload Referenced Callback Infrastructure}

 Having characterized the geographic origins of scanning activity, we next examine the locations of callback infrastructure referenced within exploit payloads.
-These servers correspond to the IP addresses embedded in \texttt{jndi} and related callback URLs and represent external endpoints specified by the payloads to be contacted upon successful exploitation.
-As such, this analysis captures the geographic distribution of payload-referenced server infrastructure, rather than the origins of the scanning traffic itself.
-Fig.~\ref{fig:Top Source Hosting Locations} summarizes the top referenced server infrastructure countries observed in each year of the study.
+These servers correspond to the IP addresses embedded in \texttt{jndi} and related callback URLs and represent external endpoints contacted upon successful exploitation.
+As such, this analysis captures the geographic distribution of server infrastructure referenced by the payload rather than the origins of the scanning traffic itself.
+Fig.~\ref{fig:Top Source Hosting Locations} presents the top three server countries for each year, selected for clarity of visualization; these consistently account for a substantial share (typically exceeding 50\%) of observed callback infrastructure while preserving interpretability.